gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-for-users.md

 Here is another simplified illustration of the problem:
 <img src="/post/2019-04-23-gbif-molecular-data-for-users-files/different_pipeline.jpeg" alt="Over-simplified effect of different piplelines on species detection" width="700"/>

-I cannot explain the subtleties of sequencing theologies nor can I list all the different program used to process reads these are entire fields on their own.
+I cannot explain the subtleties of sequencing theologies nor can I list all the different program used to process reads, these are entire fields on their own.
 I trust that the data providers to know what they are doing.
-And if you download that from the same data source, you will probably have a homogeneous and reliable basis for your analysis.
+And if you download occurrences from the same data source, you will probably have a homogeneous and reliable basis for your analysis.
 However, I will attempt to give a very high level overview of what is happening before you access these "genetic" occurrences on GBIF.

 In order to explain this, I will use the metaphor of a jigsaw puzzle.
 <img src="/post/2019-04-23-gbif-molecular-data-for-users-files/metagenomics.jpeg" alt="Over-simplified processing of metagenomics samples" width="700"/>